Several years ago I was whiling away a wet Saturday afternoon with some friends. I’d picked up the Guardian

 software is bug-ridden and frustratingly poorly written.
 The main points here are:

 - You have to use ? to indicate a blank space in searches, thus necessitating

 the shift key.
-Why not a full stop in the way that TEA and Sympathy's
+Why not a full stop?

 - Hyphens and spaces in multiple word

 possibilities count as a character.
 So S?T?P will not return

 SET UP or SET-UP.